 When I was there, you could shoot from the back of the Nave but the actual body of the Nave was closed off, as were the side aisles.
 Use the pews or columns to support your camera during the slow exposures.

 To get to the Shrine of the Three Kings you have to exit the Cathedral and enter at the South Transept (halfway down the square side) at the Pilgrimage entrance.
 More low light here, so you’ll need to find some support for your shots again.
-The large silver candlesticks are worth a shot as well.Thoughts?
+The large silver candlesticks are worth a shot as well.Enjoy this post?
+Leave a comment below and add to the discussion.
+Thanks!

 No related posts.